 Mount Ruang erupted three times on April 30, spewing lava and ash more than 5km into the air and forcing authorities to issue evacuation orders for 12,000 people.
-A rescue ship and a warship were dispatched to help evacuate thousands from neighboring Tagulandang island to Siau island amid warnings that part of the volcano could fall into the sea, potentially triggering a tsunami.
+A rescue ship and a warship were dispatched to help evacuate thousands of people from neighboring Tagulandang island to Siau island amid warnings that part of the volcano could fall into the sea, potentially triggering a tsunami.

 According to BMKG, since the first eruption on April 17, at least 3,614 houses, 2 churches and 1 school have been damaged by lava and pyroclastic ash from the volcano.
-The Volcanic and Geological Disaster Mitigation Center (PVMBG) has upgraded the status of Mount Ruang from level 3 to level 4.
+The Volcanic and Geological Disaster Mitigation Center (PVMBG) has raised the status of Mount Ruang from level 3 to level 4.

 KHANH MINH